 About Tucher Palace

-Visitors can see Baroque and Renaissance-era furniture including a very rare cupboard by Peter Flötner, one of the most important German designers of the age and stunning ‘verre eglomisé’ – gilded glass – from the studio of Augustin Hirschvogel.
+Highlights include its Baroque and Renaissance-era furniture, including a very rare cupboard by Peter Flötner, one of the most important German designers of the age, and stunning ‘verre eglomisé’ – gilded glass – from the studio of Augustin Hirschvogel.

-Commissioned by Linhard Tucher, the star of the show is the spectacular eight-piece dinner service complete with glasses and tapestries designed by none other than Wenzel Jamnitzer, the world famous German goldsmith and court goldsmith to a succession of Holy Roman Emperors.
+Commissioned by Linhard Tucher, the star of the show is however the spectacular 8-piece dinner service, complete with glasses and tapestries designed by none other than Wenzel Jamnitzer, the world famous German goldsmith and court goldsmith to a succession of Holy Roman Emperors.

 Discover the best Historic Sites in Germany, from the Brandenburg Gate to the Berlin Wall and more, includes an interactive map of German cultural places, landmarks and monuments.